Childhood Emotional Abuse Can Have Lasting Effect

 In 2020, 618,000 children in unique incidents were victims of abuse and neglect, according to The National Children’s Alliance.
 Of these cases, 65% included sexual abuse, 20% physical abuse, 8% neglect, 8% witness to violence, 3% drug endangerment and 8% were other types of abuse or neglect.

-Emotional abuse overlaps each of these categories, can occur in the absence of other kinds of abuse and often goes unreported.
-These factors make it difficult to estimate how many children experience emotional abuse.
-But researchers estimate that about 40% of children at some point suffer from it.
+Emotional abuse overlaps each of these categories, can occur in the absence of other kinds of abuse, and often goes unreported.
+These factors make it difficult to estimate how many children experience emotional abuse and child assault.
+But researchers estimate that at some point, about 40% of children suffer from it.

 Emotionally abusive parents differ from those who exhibit an occasional moment of poor reaction and apologize afterwards.